-By joining the Engineers Canada Mobility Register, engineers currently licensed in Canada can use the APEC Engineer or IntPE (Canada) designations to signify that they have met the standard of registration and are prepared to practise engineering internationally.
+By joining the Engineers Canada Mobility Register, engineers currently licensed in Canada can use the APEC Engineer and IntPE (Canada) designations to signify that they have met the standard of registration and are prepared to practise engineering internationally.
 They may also experience faster registration in some international jurisdictions.
 See member countries of the IPEA and APEC agreements.

 Application to the mobility register is free and uses a self-assessment process whereby Canadian professional engineers declare that they meet and will maintain the qualifications to be on the register.
 To maintain their status on the register, individuals must annually declare that they continue to meet these qualifications.

-Before you apply…
+Before you apply

 To qualify for registration on the Engineers Canada Mobility Register, you must:

-- have satisfied and will continue to satisfy the continuing professional development requirements in all jurisdictions in which you practice your area of practice
+- Have satisfied and will continue to satisfy the continuing professional development requirements in all jurisdictions in which you practice your area of practice.